andreigue/andreigue.github.io/_posts/2025-08-01-trip-to-turkey.md

 ![Armenian population in Georgia](../images/turkey/Ethnic-Armenians-in-Georgia-Map.jpg)

 That region has been historically Armenian for centuries.
 It was part of many Armenian kingdoms (I'm not good at this but it can be traced back to the Urartians from the 9th–6th century BCE.
 And if you don't consider the Urartians as Armenians, then there's the Orontid Dynasty, which is considered the first Armenian dynasty, from the 6th–2nd century BCE).
-So ever since then, there were Armenians living in those lands; throughout Mongol, Persian, Ottoman, and finally Russian rule.
+So ever since then, there were Armenians living in those lands; through Mongol, Persian, Ottoman, and finally Russian rule.

 Especially after the 1828 Russo-Turkish War, when the Russians took the territory from the Ottomans, many Armenians fled the Ottoman Empire into that region, and settled there permanently.